pat-nel87/pat-nel87.github.io/content/resume/index.md

-    "🤖 Automated infrastructure deployments with Terraform, reducing provisioning time.", "⚙️ Developed and maintained CI/CD pipelines in GitHub Actions, creating reusable workflows.", "🛠️ Collaborated with cross-functional teams to troubleshoot and resolve critical system issues.", "🌊 Implemented GitOps with FluxCD for managing Kubernetes configurations, ensuring declarative infrastructure and automated updates."
+    "🤖 Automated infrastructure deployments with Terraform, reducing provisioning time.", "⚙️ Developed and maintained CI/CD pipelines in GitHub Actions, creating reusable workflows.", "🛠️ Collaborated with cross-functional teams to troubleshoot and resolve critical system issues.", "🌊 Implemented GitOps with FluxCD for managing Kubernetes configurations. " ]
-    ]
 ```